DOUBLE CHOCOLATE BROWNIE CAKE

 - In a mixing bowl, mix together the mashed sweet potato, maple syrup, almond butter, coconut oil and vanilla until smooth using an immersion blender.

-- Once it’s smooth and creamy, fold in the cocoa powder, coconut flour and sea salt until a thick uniform batter forms then stir in the chocolate chips.
+- Once it’s smooth and creamy, fold in the cocoa powder, flour and sea salt until a thick uniform batter forms then stir in the chocolate chips/chunks.

 - Pour the batter into the prepared pan and smooth batter with the back of a spoon and sprinkle with reserved chocolate chips.
 Nuts too if you wish.